We’re in business to make work more human.

 Shannon works at the intersections of People (HR) Next Practices, DEI advocacy and the future-of-work design.
 She’s streamlined efficiencies, increased productivity, hired and retained diverse, top talent ultimately turning failing businesses into success stories.
 Shannon has functioned as the Head of People and led DEI efforts in-house and as an external consultant.
 She has partnered with community-based organizations and leaders to launch initiatives to support vulnerable and marginalized communities.

 There are clear connections between organizational culture, employee engagement, and the bottom-line, and Shannon has spent the bulk of her career focusing on these connections by leading enterprise-level change initiatives, championing DEI programs, developing talent, launching employee resource groups and listening campaigns, and building the internal capacity and infrastructure (people + policies + processes) to create inclusive work environments where every team member feels empowered and safe to bring their whole self to work.

-Shannon holds a master’s degree in Behavioral Sciences & Gender Equity and is a certified Senior Professional in Human Resources (SPHR).
-She is in the process of completing a doctoral degree in Organizational Leadership & Management with an Emphasis in HRD (Human Resource Development), as well as a “Chief Diversity Executive" certification (expected 2021).
+Shannon holds a master’s degree in Behavioral Sciences & Gender Equity, is a certified Senior Professional in Human Resources (SPHR) and is in the process of completing a doctoral degree in Organizational Leadership & Management with an Emphasis in HRD (Human Resource Development).

 Organizations will realize their full potential only when they elevate and magnify the talents of a diverse workforce.
 Through empathy, humility, authenticity, servant leadership, collaboration, growth mindset, high EQ, and a heart for people, Shannon supports businesses and people in reaching their full potential and achieving transformational results.